KubeOrch/cli/README.md

 ## Docker Images

 ### Production Images
-The production Docker images are built and published to GitHub Container Registry:
+The production Docker images are published to GitHub Container Registry:

-- `ghcr.io/kubeorchestra/ui:latest` - Frontend application
+- `ghcr.io/kubeorchestra/ui:latest` - Frontend application (built from kubeorchestra/ui repo)
-- `ghcr.io/kubeorchestra/core:latest` - Backend application
+- `ghcr.io/kubeorchestra/core:latest` - Backend application (built from kubeorchestra/core repo)

-### Image Building
-Images are automatically built and published via GitHub Actions when:
+Note: Docker images are built and published from their respective repositories, not from this CLI repo.
-- Pushing to main branch
-- Creating tags (v*)
-- Opening pull requests
+The CLI orchestrates these pre-built images using docker-compose.

 ## Requirements